-(i) Visit the works at a frequency of once every two weeks on average over the duration of the works, with additional visits for completion inspections and inspections for defects lists.

-- (ii) Review random samples of material and work procedures, for conformity to contract documentation, and review random samples of important completed work prior to covering up, or on completion, as appropriate. - (b) Level 2: Part-time Construction Monitoring (Normal Services for building structures and additional services involving part-time staff paid for by the client for other disciplines and projects)
+- (i) Visit the works at a frequency of once every two weeks on average over the duration of the works, with additional visits for works completion inspections and inspections for works defects lists. - (ii) Review random samples of material and work procedures, that will coincide with the normal frequency visits, for conformity to contract documentation, and review random samples of important completed work prior to covering up, or on completion, as appropriate. - (b) Level 2: Part-time Construction Monitoring (Normal Services for building structures and additional services involving part-time staff paid for by the client for other disciplines and projects)